 Atlanta Raised Byron Bowers grew up on that line between the middle class and the lower class.
 Emerging from a Black community and educated in a white middle class community gives him some the most diverse observations in the world.
 Byron Bowers’ obsession for success drives his ability to connect with any audience.
 He compels audiences because of his smooth delivery—he's a poised puncher.
 Byron Bower’s creativity and quick wit marks him as one of the cleverest, making him the most unstoppable comedian in this solar system.

 Kosta gained attention as a comedian when he broke out of the HBO Comedy and Arts Festival in Aspen.
-He quickly relocated to Los Angeles where he began his television career; he is a regular on The Tonight Show, Chelsea Lately, and Conan.
-Kosta also guest-hosted Attack of the Show on the G4 Network and appears as a correspondent on E!’s The Soup Investigates, the Joel McHale’s produced spinoff of The Soup.
+He quickly relocated to Los Angeles where he began his television career; he has appeared on The Tonight Show with Jay Leno, Chelsea Lately, and Conan.
 He also starred in his own half hour special, Comedy Central Presents: Michael Kosta.

 Brian Moses is a comedian who has performed at comedy clubs and colleges across the country.
 He was a finalist in the Orange County’s Funniest Person Competition a few years ago, and he has opened for several amazing comedians including Cheech & Chong, Sarah Silverman, and Bill Burr.
 Brian’s parents worked for the Navy and the Department of Defense while he was growing up.
 As a military brat, he moved around a lot as a kid and needed to be funny in order to make new friends.
 He has since turned that skill into his career.
 One of his goals is to become friends with more black people so he can get his hair braided for free.
 Brian lives in Los Angeles and regularly performs at The Comedy Store.